 As part of our West of England Low Carbon Challenge Fund, we’re offering funding for small-scale, renewable energy generation projects.

-You will need to have planning permission in place by March 2020 to be able to apply.
+You will need to have a planning permission in place by the end of June 2020 to be able to apply.

 What are the benefits?